 Place the dough in a waiting tart dish and press and trim any excess from the sides.
 Set ready tart crust aside.

-In large bowl add 4 cups (590g) of the blueberries.
+In a large bowl add the 5 cups of blueberries.
 If using frozen blueberries allow them to thaw slightly before using.
-Thaw the remaining cup of blueberries and set aside.
-Sprinkle the sugar, flour, cinnamon and lemon over.
+Sprinkle the sugar, flour, cinnamon, and lemon over.
 Stir to coat the blueberries.

-Pour the mixture into the waiting ready tart crust.
-Bake for approximately 30 minutes.
+Pour the mixture into the waiting and ready tart crust.
+Bake for approximately 35-40 minutes.

 Allow to cool a bit before serving.